nostar/DroidStar/README.md

 Port: UDP port of node, usually 4569.

 Add DTMF commands like \*3node, \*1node, \*70, etc in the IAX DTMF box and hit send to send the DTMF string.
-The asterisk (*) character is already added on the Droidstar app, so only input the numeric portion of the command (70 instead of *70, etc).
 Details on various commands can be found at the AllStar wiki and others.

 # General building instructions
 This software is written primarily in C++ on Linux and requires Qt5 >= Qt5.15, and natually the devel packages to build.
 The imbe_vocoder library is also required.
 Java, QML (Javascript based), and C# code is also used where necessary.
 The preferred way to obtain Qt 5.15 is to use the Qt open source online installer from the Qt website.
 Run this installer as a user (not root) to keep the Qt installation separate from your system libs.
 Select the option as shown in this pic https://imgur.com/i0WuFCY which will install everything under ~/Qt.